zxcalc/zxlive/doc/tikz_export.md

 If you encounter compilation errors:

 1. **Missing packages**: Make sure tikzit.sty is included and accessible in your LaTeX document directory.
-2. **Undefined styles**: Verify that all style definitions are in your .tikzstyles file and that the style names match those in ZXLive's export settings
+2. **Undefined styles**: Verify that all style definitions are in your .tikzstyles file and that the style names match those in ZXLive's export settings.